-Let's start by differentiating between four-wheel-drive and all-wheel-drive systems.
+Let's start by differentiating between 4WD vs AWD drive systems.

 Difference between Four-Wheel and All-Wheel Drives

 When auto makers talk about a 4WD, they usually refer to a part-time four-wheel-drive system designed to be used only in low-traction conditions, like on snow, for example.